A Married Woman: Music

 The credits are accompanied by a Beethoven string quartet – one of five that are heard in the course of the film.
 "Quand le film est triste", sung by Sylvie Vartan, accompanies a montage of magazine advertising images.

+The Ludwig van Beethoven excerpt heard over the credits and elsewhere in the film is the opening of the second movement of the String Quartet no 9 Op 59/3.
+An instrumental version of Claude Nougaro's song 'Le Jazz et la Java', its melody partly adapted from Joseph Haydn. underscores the maid's monologue.

 Reception

 On review aggregator website Rotten Tomatoes the film has an approval rating of 85% based on 20 critics, with an average rating of 7.9/10.